autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 > “It is essential that side projects are relevant to the job you are applying for”

-“They can give you a feel for the real world, at least that's what ATJ did for me,” he says.
+“They can give you a feel for the real tech world, at least that's what ATJ did for me,” he says.
 As for advice to job seekers, he shares some basic but very useful tips.
 “From my experience, the most important things are:

 *   Keep building stuff (get involved in projects from start to finish)